Skip to main content

 Tanya Maslak

 Tanya Maslak is the Engagement Lead for the NEON Program, managing the Observatory’s engagement, education, and outreach activities since she joined NEON in March 2024.
-She has worked with Battelle since 2016, where prior to NEON, she was on the health research team, offering an interdisciplinary approach to better understanding and informing decision-making to address human dimensions of environmental change, both domestically and internationally.
+She has worked with Battelle since 2016.
+She brings an interdisciplinary approach to better understanding impacts and informing decision-making to address human dimensions of environmental change, both domestically and internationally.

 JoLeisa Cramer